qutip/qutip-tutorials/tutorials-v5/time-evolution/013_nonmarkovian_monte_carlo.md

 ```

 <!-- #region -->
-# Non-Markovian Monte Carlo Solver: Two Physical Examples

-Authors: B. Donvil and P. Menczel, 2023

-### Introduction

-In this tutorial, we will discuss two examples where systems are described by time-local non-Markovian master equations, that is, Lindblad-like master equations with "rates" that may become negative.
-We will demonstrate how these master equations arise in physical scenarios and how they can be simulated using QuTiP's Non-Markovian Monte Carlo solver.
-This solver is based on the influence martingale formalism, which is described in Refs. [\[1, 2\]](#References).
-The examples, taken from Ref. [\[1\]](#References), are a two-level atom in a photonic band gap (based on Ref. [\[3\]](#References)) and a Redfield master equation for two non-interacting qubits coupling collectively to a common environment.

 ### Example 1: Two-level Atom in a Photonic Band Gap

 We discuss here the master equation for a 2-level atom in a photonic band gap based on Ref. [\[3\]](#References).